What Profit Percentage Is Good? (For Service-Based Businesses)

 Implementation support: Ongoing Fractional CFO engagement includes monthly KPI review, margin tracking, cash flow forecasting, and coordination with your bookkeeping and tax compliance teams.

 Here’s what this looks like in practice: a $4M IT services firm came to us in 2021 running 6% net margin.
-Through contract restructuring, utilization improvements, and layered tax strategies, they reached 19% net margin by 2023.
+Through contract restructuring, utilization improvements, and year-round CFO-led tax strategy, they reached 19% net margin by 2023.
 That’s an additional $520,000 in annual profit on the same revenue base.